jguiherdev/punkapi/README.md

 ❌ 12.
 A button that can switch from card view to table view and vice versa.

+# Basic structure of Punk Beer Api:

+**components: Contains the React components of the application:**

+beercard: A component to display a card with beer information.

+beerdetails: A component that shows additional details of a specific beer.

+beerlist: A component that lists several beers.

+beerproperties: A component that displays the properties of a beer, such as its ABV, IBU, etc.

+footer: Footer component of the application.

+header: Header component of the application.

+**services: Contains services or functions related to business logic or API calls**

+PunkApiService.jsx: Handles calls to the Punk API.

-**Here below you can also see some images of the different views of the app:**
+# Here below you can also see some images of the different views of the app:

 ![image](https://github.com/jguiherdev/punkapi/assets/118314916/6531e6a3-89bf-4501-860c-7aa4df72cbc1)